Juniper/junos-terraform/README.md

 ### 2. Generates the YIN and XPath Files

-The next step, depending on the size of YANG model/s, may take some time.
+The next step, depending on the size of YANG model/s, **may take some time**.
 Prepare some popcorn!
 This step will activate a python vitual enviornment (make sure python is downloaded) and install `pyang` so it can be used to generate the `yin` files.